5 breastfeeding positions you should try

 3. The clutch or football hold

-To perform this expert hold and rival even the best of NFL quarterbacks, hold your baby at your side, using your right arm for support to gently guide their head to your breast.
-Then, tuck Baby underneath your arm, facing up, and rest your arm on a pillow.
+To perform this expert hold and rival even the best of NFL quarterbacks, hold your baby at your side, using that arm for support to gently guide their head to your breast.
+Then, tuck Baby underneath your breast, facing up, and rest your arm on a pillow.
 The football hold is ideal for beginners, larger babies, twins, and folks who have had a C-section.

 4. The side-lying position

-Ideal for tired moms or women who just want to be comfortable, this position involves the least amount of work for both you and Baby.
-Lie on either side with your back supported, face your little one towards you, and use one arm to support their tiny body.
-You can make a nest of pillows behind you to ensure that your back and hips are in a straight line.
-Make sure not to strain either your or Baby’s neck.
+Ideal for those who just want to be comfortable, this position is essential to maste.
+Lie on either side with head supported, face your little one towards you, and help them get close.
+Baby gets to use their own instincts here, which can be a plus!
 This is also a perfect position for nighttime feeds.

 Read more